 The entire lake was frozen so we wandered around and met some locals.

 I’d have to say the photo of this ice skater on Lake Minnewanka is my favourite photo from this visit to Alberta.

 It’s actually quite unusual to have so much exposed ice on this particular lake so the locals were taking advantage of it with skate offs and mini hockey games.

 I couldn’t believe how great this guy looked against the mountain and asked if I could photograph him.

 Lauren Bath is a social media influencer who has over 450,000 followers on Instagram.

 Can’t ski?
-Well, Canada has ski fields for all abilities and most ski resorts cater for beginning skiers and snowboarders.
+Well, Canada has ski resorts for beginners for skiers and snowboarders.